jer-k/jekyll-now/_posts/2019-06-30-first-ten-years-next-ten-years.md

 ---
+layout: post
+title: My First Ten Years; My Next Ten Years
+tags: ruby rails software-engineering
-published: false
+published: true
 ---
-My First Ten Years; My Next Ten Years

 I was recently attending DockerCon and Michael Ellison, CEO of [Codepath](https://codepath.org/), was giving a talk about the future of Computer Science education.
 He was telling a story about how he was recently in a room with a large number of CTOs and asked how many of them started programming before the age of 14.
 He mentioned that around 90% of them raised their hands.
 I let out an audible chuckle, turned to the person next to me and said “Well time to change careers, looks like I’ll never be a CTO.”
 While being a CTO isn’t the end all be all of a Software Engineer’s career path, I do believe it is a very desirable outcome.
 Later on, as I was back at my hotel, I was thinking about when I had started learning to program and it dawned on me that it has been about ten years since the spring quarter of my Freshman year at Oregon State University.
 I started reminiscing on all I had learned over the past ten years and decided I wanted to write a brief summary of my journey to becoming a Software Engineer and what I hope to accomplish moving forward.